isomerpages/nlb-curiocity/_digital-stories/Our Hawkers Through Time/Next Generation Hawkers.md

 ##### **References**

-Click the following PDF icon to view and download the reference list used for this page:
+Click the following PDF icon to view and download the reference list used for this page: [Next Generation Hawkers References](/files/Next_Generation_Hawkers_References.pdf)